 The qualified settlement fund as a management tool is fairly straightforward.
 Engaging a professional administrator allows the money from settlement or a jury verdict to remain in a qualified settlement fund, during which time a plaintiff can investigate financial planning options for the incoming recovery.
 At the same time, the attorney and firm CFO can strategically plan for the calendar year by controlling the receipt of the revenue until its most beneficial.
 Those who are managing cash flow of a firm should not overlook the tax efficiencies and growth implications of utilizing a QSF.

 Qualified settlement funds are routinely used in planning the resolution of cases across the spectrum of single-event torts, complex settlements involving bankruptcy, estates or guardianships, and inventory settlements of mass torts and class actions.
 Although a QSF can be ordered individually, many firms choose to establish their own firm-branded fund using a single court order, which stays open for the entire firm and any of its cases.
-Alternatively, Milestone’s national master QSF allows any attorney to join without an additional court order – a useful option when discretion is advantageous or when time is of the essence and a firm-wide fund is not already in place.

 The additional time a QSF creates allows for partnership discussions near year-end.
 It also allows trial lawyers to fully consider fee deferral – the most powerful wealth management tool in a trial lawyer’s arsenal.
 Fee deferral is a classic investment and smart tax planning strategy that allows attorneys to decide how and when they receive their fees.
 Deferred fees are invested pretax, like an IRA or a 401K.
 And here’s the kicker: there are no contribution limits.
 Arrangements run the gamut and reflect an individual attorney’s needs and goals.
 They can be used to safeguard fees intended for reinvestment into the legal market (much like a 1031 exchange), as not every marketing opportunity jives with incoming fees and year-end.
 Deferrals can also cover retirement, partner buyouts, and other strategic forms of wealth accumulation.
 Many attorneys we’ve worked with defer fees in significant cases and plan for their kids’ or grandkids’ college years.
 The tax deferred growth, combined with the pretax nature and simplicity, makes it a good fit for law firms across the spectrum.